-On July 17, 2022, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 175,000 shares of common stock, pre-funded warrants to purchase up to an aggregate of 131,604 shares of common stock ("July 2022 Pre-Funded Warrants"), and common stock warrants to purchase up to an aggregate of 306,604 shares of common stock (the "July 2022 Common Warrants"), at a combined purchase price of \$21.20 per share and warrant (the "July 2022 Offering").
+On July 17, 2022, the Company entered into a Securities Purchase Agreement with certain purchasers, pursuant to which the Company agreed to sell an aggregate of 9,211 shares of common stock, pre-funded warrants to purchase up to an aggregate of 6,927 shares of common stock ("July 2022 Pre-Funded Warrants"), and common stock warrants to purchase up to an aggregate of 16,138 shares of common stock (the "July 2022 Common Warrants"), at a combined purchase price of \$402.80 per share and warrant (the "July 2022 Offering").
 Aggregate gross proceeds from the July 2022 Offering were \$6,499,737.
 The July 2022 Offering closed on July 20, 2022.

-The July 2022 Pre-Funded Warrants have an exercise price equal to \$0.0001, are immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
-The exercise price of the July 2022 Pre-Funded Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
+The July 2022 Pre-Funded Warrants have an exercise price equal to \$0.0019, are immediately exercisable and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
+The exercise price of the July 2022 Pre-Funded Warrants will not be subject to adjustment because of subsequent equity issuances at effective prices lower than the then-current exercise price.
 The July 2022 Pre-Funded Warrants are exercisable until they are exercised in full.
-The July 2022 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such July 2022 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such July 2022 Pre-Funded Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
+The July 2022 Pre-Funded Warrants are subject to a provision prohibiting the exercise of such July 2022 Pre-Funded Warrants to the extent that, after giving effect to such exercise, the holder of such July 2022 Pre-Funded Warrants (together with the holder's affiliates), would beneficially own in excess of 9.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
 Although the July 2022 Pre-Funded Warrants have a tender offer provision, the July 2022 Pre-Funded Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
-Because the July 2022 Pre-Funded Warrants are equity-classified, the placement agent fees and offering expenses will be accounted for as a reduction of additional paid in capital.
+Because the July 2022 Pre-Funded Warrants are equity-classified, the placement agent fees and offering expenses were accounted for as a reduction of additional paid in capital.

-The July 2022 Common Warrants have an exercise price equal to \$21.20 per share, are exercisable 6 months following the closing of the July 2022 Offering (the "Initial Exercise Date") and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
+The July 2022 Common Warrants have an exercise price equal to \$402.80 per share, are exercisable 6 months following the closing of the July 2022 Offering (the "Initial Exercise Date") and are subject to customary anti-dilution adjustments for stock splits or dividends or other similar transactions.
 The exercise price of the July 2022 Common Warrants will not be subject to adjustment as a result of subsequent equity issuances at effective prices lower than the then-current exercise price.
-The July 2022 Common Warrants are exercisable for 5 years following the Initial Exercise Date.
+The July 2022 Common Warrants were originally exercisable for 5 years following the Initial Exercise Date.
 The July 2022 Common Warrants are subject to a provision prohibiting the exercise of such July 2022 Common Warrants to the extent that, after giving effect to such exercise, the holder of such July 2022 Common Warrants (together with the holder's affiliates, and any other persons acting as a group together with the holder or any of the holder's affiliates), would beneficially own in excess of 4.99% of the Company's outstanding common stock (which may be increased or decreased, with 61 days prior written notice by the holder).
 Although the July 2022 Common Warrants have a tender offer provision, the July 2022 Common Warrants were determined to be equity-classified because they met the limited exception in the case of a change-in-control.
-Because the July 2022 Common Warrants are equity-classified, the placement agent fees and offering expenses will be accounted for as a reduction of additional paid in capital.
+Because the July 2022 Common Warrants are equity-classified, the placement agent fees and offering expenses were accounted for as a reduction of additional paid in capital.